Kankoda/Web/collections/_apps/onetouchpaste.md

 description: Paste text and snippets with ease
 ---

-Say hello to One Touch Paste – an app that lets you create, manage and sync clips & snippets, then paste them into any app or browser, using the powerful keyboard.
+One Touch Paste lets you create and sync clips and snippets across all devices, using your personal, secure iCloud storage.

-One Touch Paste syncs your clips and snippets across all your devices, using your personal, secure iCloud storage.
-The keyboard supports 60+ locales, and features such as autocomplete, emojis, etc.
+The app has a keyboard extension that lets you use your clips and snippets in any app or browser.
+It supports 70+ locales, and features such as autocomplete, emojis, etc.

 {% include kankoda/grid/screenshots.html images="onetouchpaste-1,onetouchpaste-2,onetouchpaste-3" %}